Vidyashilp University B.Des Admissions 2026

-With the economic boom in India, everybody dreams of a home that is functional and cosy at the same time.
-Given such demands are increasing day by day, designers who can give the home a refined touch are in high demand.
+Design as a career offers plenty of opportunities due to its wide range of specialisations.
+Two popular design specialisations that are available include Interior Designer and Interior Decorator.
 Many people are of the notion that interior decorators and interior designers are the same.
 However, both are different professions, but they work along the same lines.
-This article discusses the difference between interior design and interior decoration, skills of an interior decorator and a designer, degrees required and career in both.
+This article discusses the difference between interior design and interior decoration, skills of an interior decorator and a designer, the qualifications or the degree required, and careers in both.

 This Story also Contains